 The AC has terms of reference endorsed by the Board, setting out its duties and responsibilities.
 The AC is authorised by the Board to investigate any matter within its terms of reference.
-It is given full access to and has the co-operation of the Management, and has full discretion to invite any Director or executive officer to attend its meetings.
+It is given full access to and has the co-operation of the Management as well as the external auditors and internal auditors.

-For FY2017, the AC has performed its functions and responsibilities as set out in the terms of reference, which includes the following:
+For FY2018, the AC has performed its functions and responsibilities as set out in the terms of reference, which includes the following: